 The United States is frequently cited as a major exception to the secularization trend, but Bruce makes four claims.
 First, there is ample evidence that Christianity is losing power, prestige, and popularity in the USA.
 (I am not myself convinced that this is the case.)
 Second, Christianity in the USA is changing in ways predicted by his "secularization paradigm".
 Third, the "new Christian Right" has not had the impact on the social system that was expected in the 1970s.
 Fourth, the differences between Europe and the USA can be explained by the federal and diffuse structure of the USA, which allows conservative Christians to construct distinct subcultures in which Christianity preserves some of the hegemony it once possessed in pre-industrial Europe.

 At a more serious level, occasional careless phrasing could mislead readers with little knowledge of religion.
 For example, we are told that it is a function of established Christianity to say "what one must do to attain life after death" (p.157).
 But postmortem survival has generally been taken for granted in Christianity; the function of religion has been to ensure that one's ultimate destination is heaven rather than hell.
 Again, on p.158 we read that the clergy are supposed to provide "early release from limbo".
-But this is misleading in two ways: first, the concept of limbo is mainly if not entirely confined to Roman Catholicism, and second, limbo is a place of contentment intended for people such as babies who die unbaptized and so cannot go to heaven; there is no question of release from limbo.
+But this is misleading in two ways: first, the concept of limbo is mainly if not entirely confined to Roman Catholicism, and second, limbo is a place or state of contentment intended for people such as babies who die unbaptized and so cannot go to heaven; there is no question of release from limbo.
 Presumably it was purgatory that Bruce was thinking of here.
 Errors such as these should not exist in a scholarly text and make me rather wary of accepting Bruce's other arguments.